 Cheap, steel cased 7.62x39mm HPs are a decent choice for a dedicated truck gun; this is the rifle you toss behind the seat in case you need to eradicate coyotes, wild boars, or what have you on the morning checks.
-The idea behind the truck gun is it will invariably get beat up over the years, so why load of that scuffed up rifle with high-end ammunition when you’re going to be taking pot shots at varmints?
+The idea behind the truck gun is it will invariably get beat up over the years, so why load of that scuffed up rifle with high-end AK-47 ammo when you’re going to be taking potshots at varmints?

-There are SPs in production both by the Russian importers and by some American manufacturers so it really just depends on your needs when you load up.
+Soft Points are in production by both the Russian importers and by some American manufacturers.
+It really just depends on your needs when you load up.
 If I’m going on a dedicated hog hunt, I’ll splurge and pick up a box of Winchester Hog Special or Hornady SST® (okay, not exactly a soft point but it is close enough for Soviet work).
-But if I’m loading up a beat-up SKS for my farm truck, Wolf 123gr SP is a fine choice for shooting through the tough hide of a scourge hog and yet still deliver a devastating blow to a coyote or raccoon.
+But if I’m loading up a beat-up SKS for my farm truck, Wolf 123gr SP is a fine choice.
+It will punch through the tough hide of a scourge hog, or deliver a devastating blow to a coyote or raccoon.